jogjayr/portfolio/_posts/2015-06-07-Storing-Objects-in-localStorage-Using-Object.observe.md

 2. Use another method to alert the service that an object in the array has changed.
 That's really no better than using `setObject`.

 This is where I stop.
 I don't know the right answer yet.
 But I'll figure it out.

+EDIT: I did figure it out.
+This stuff is mostly wrong.
+I should have just used Angular's digest cycle to watch for changes instead of using `Object.observe` directly.